kubeflow/katib/pkg/api/gen-doc/api.md

 A set of Hyperparameter.
 In a study, multiple trials are evaluated by workers.
 Suggestion service will generate next trials.
+Create time will be filled in the server automatically side even user set the value

 | Field | Type | Label | Description |